irods-contrib/metalnx-web/README.md

 Add preferences to toggle between normal/advanced view and made dataGridUser.advancedView a model attribute always available in thymeleaf pages so that the interface can show or hide features based on normal or power users

+#### Make sidebar a fragment niehs #56

+Sidebar nav a thymeleaf fragment to reduce redundancy in custom templates

 #### NIEHS identified misc theming issues

 * #22 fix search text